StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

-eddies, with lateral scales extending from tens of kilometers in the high latitudes to hundreds of kilometers near the equator.  <a href="https://vimeo.com/27076776"> This animation,</a> generated from the GFDL CM2.6 coupled climate model, provides a compelling view on mesoscale eddies in action.
+eddies, with lateral scales extending from tens of kilometers in the high latitudes to hundreds of kilometers near the equator.  <a href="https://vimeo.com/27076776"> This animation,</a> generated from the GFDL CM2.6 coupled model, provides a compelling view on mesoscale eddies in action.
 These eddies have a significant impact on the transport of momentum, vorticity, heat, freshwater, carbon, nutrients, and biota throughout the oceans.

 </p>